Union Labor Party (California): The ULP in retreat

 Results of the 1907, 1909, and 1911 San Francisco mayoral elections by State Assembly district.

-The year 1907 marked the watershed for the Union Labor Party.
+The year 1907 marked a turning point for the Union Labor Party.
 In that year, a series of revelations took place detailing graft and corruption in municipal administration, culminating in an investigation and prosecution that showed that the Union Labor Party and the city's Mayor were in the control of political boss Abe Ruef, who received financial kickbacks in the guise of legal fees from public utilities, gambling houses, and houses of prostitution.
 The fall of Mayor Eugene Schmitz in the midst of the San Francisco Streetcar Strike of 1907 undermined the strike effort, which ended in utter failure after months of violence between the Carmen's Union and out-of-town mercenary strikebreakers.
+That November, Democrat Edward Robeson Taylor was elected mayor against McCarthy as the Union Labor candidate.
+Two years later, however, Taylor did not run for reelection and McCarthy was elected.
+Soon after San Francisco adopted non-partisan elections and in 1911 businessmen chose James Rolph Jr., known as "Sunny Jim", to run against McCarthy.
+Rolph won the election and the ULP faded from the scene.

 While little different from the corruption in other major American cities, such as Pittsburgh, Cleveland, Philadelphia, St. Louis, Chicago, and New York, the San Francisco city graft scandal drew deafening wails of criticism from the local and national press, which sought to emphasize an inevitable connection between labor unions and official dishonesty.

-The ULP's 1909 platform advocated public ownership of utilities, a new civic auditorium, extensive public works, and a U.S. citizen-only hiring policy.
-The ULP nominated and elected the conservative P. H. McCarthy of the San Francisco Building Trades Council in the 1909 mayoral election.
-While McCarthy's administration was largely scandal-free, it suffered from a number of political failures.

-Businessmen chose James Rolph, Jr., known as "Sunny Jim", to run against him in 1911.
-Rolph won that election and the ULP faded from the scene.